 Nile River Valley

-second urban hearth dating back to 3200 bce, fertile land in North Africa near the Nile River
+Chronologially the second urban hearth dating back to 3200 BCE.

 Indus River Valley

-Chronoligcally the third urban hearth dating back to 2200 BCE., a valley in northeren Pakistan that is between the Himalayas and the Hindu Kush mountain ranges
+Chronoligcally the third urban hearth dating back to 2200 BCE.

-Rivers in present-day China; it was at the meeting of the Huang He and Wei Rivers where chronologically the fourth urban hearth was established around 1500 BCE.
+rivers in present day China and chronologically the fourth urban hearth was established around 1500 BCE

 region adjacent to every town and city within which its influence is dominant